surajmitsel/surajmitsel/Cpp/read/15_Exception.md

 - `throw`
     - used to throw the exception also used to list the exceptions that a function throws but does not handle itself.
 ### Why exception handling ###
-- Separation of error handling code from a normal code.
+- The main benefit of using exceptions is that it allows you to separate the error handling code from the normal code, making it more readable and maintainable. .
 - Function/method can handle only those error which they choose to handle.
 - Grouping of error types in c++ both basic types and objects can be thrown as exception.
 We can create a hierarchy of exception objects group exception objects in namespace or classes categorize them according to types.
+- in distributed or sperate lib developers can define there exception which could be thrown in particular situation and caller can alway put try-catch block on the call of the lib function or on API call.

 ## Examples ##
 - following is the simple example to show exception handling in c++.
 The output of the program explain flow of execution if try/catch blocks